Money is provided by the Primary School Sport Funding Programme to improve PE and sport provision. The money has to be used to:

 Children requiring extra PE support have access to weekly small group PE intervention in addition to core hours.

-100% of our Year 6 children last year met the end of KS2 requirements for Swimming (swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of stroke effectively and perform safe self-rescue in different water based situations).
+For 2020-21 79% of our Year 6 children can swim competently, confidently and proficiently over a distance of at least 25 metres.
+93% can use a range of stroke effectively and perform safe self-rescue in different water based situations.